How to use a computer

 How to delete files

 There are millions of settings that can be changed on the computer to make it work better for you.
-For most computers, the majority of these settings may be modified in the Control Panel.
+For most computers, these settings may be modified in the Control Panel.

 A peripheral is a hardware input device or output device that gives a computer additional functionality.
 For example, you may want to connect a printer to the computer so you can print hard copies of documents.
 Steps to install these devices are found on the pages linked below.